 Social Enterprise – these activities are in line with our mission and purpose, but which we deliver for social or community benefit rather than financial.
-These are budgeted to cover their own costs and break-even, such as Laxey Glen.
+These are budgeted to cover their own costs and break-even, such as our Manx Chilli Fellas project.

 How do we put this money to work?

 So, what do we spend this money on?
 Our largest investment is in our team – the people who deliver all our services.
 It is not only their salary costs, but also the other important benefits and training that we pride ourselves in offering to ensure that we attract and retain the very best people who can deliver the very highest quality services.
 These costs account for over two thirds of our total expenditure.
-We try to keep administration costs to an absolute minimum, and (excluding staff costs) these costs were only 5% of our total expenditure.
-Looking at just our fundraising team, for every £1 that we spend, we raise £3.38 in income.
+We try to keep administration costs to an absolute minimum.

 Every charitable project is budgeted for maximum impact and minimum cost.
 Other than the staffing cost for the team delivering the project, we keep the rest of the costs to a minimum but balancing within that, the need for safety and quality.
 We are constantly looking at ways in which we can become more efficient with our time and resources.

-A large proportion of the fundraising income received is restricted to a particular project or service – such as the Community Farm or the Saturday Contact Centre.
+A proportion of the fundraising income received is restricted to particular projects or servic.
 This enables us to plan and forecast our activities, and give certainty to our service users and staff.
 However, we still rely on the general fundraising and voluntary income that is generously donated to us and directed towards the projects with a funding shortfall.